Professor Melissa Bateson

 - Bateson M. Cumulative stress in research animals: Telomere attrition as a biomarker in a welfare context?.
-BioEssays 2016, 38(2).
-In Press.
+BioEssays 2016, 38(2), epub ahead of print.

 - Nettle D, Bateson M. Adaptive developmental plasticity: what is it, how can we recognize it and when can it evolve?.
 Proceedings of the Royal Society of London B: Biological Sciences 2015, 282(1812), 23-31.

 - Nettle D, Monaghan P, Gillespie R, Brilot B, Bedford T, Bateson M. An experimental demonstration that early-life competitive disadvantage accelerates telomere loss.
 Proceedings of the Royal Society B 2015, 282, 20141610.